How do I obtain an EIN for my startup?

 Startups who incorporate using Clerky can use our in-house EIN functionality and apply by fax completely online.
 This is especially helpful for non-US founders and others without US taxpayer IDs who can't use the IRS website.
 Simply go to the EIN step of your company formation checklist and we'll walk you through the entire process.

 After you answer a few questions to generate your EIN paperwork, we'll fax it to the IRS.
 If you want to see where you are in the process at any time, you can go back to the EIN step in your company formation checklist to see your timeline.
-If you'd like more details about your application status with the IRS, see our article How do I check on the status of my EIN application?.
+If you'd like more details about your application status with the IRS, see our article How can I check on the status of my EIN application?.

 As soon as we receive your startup's EIN from the IRS, we'll add it to your Clerky address book.